-122ABCD SELECTED STUDIES IN SIGN LANGUAGE 1-2 UNITS CSU, Associate Degree Applicable
+122ABCD SELECTED STUDIES IN SIGN LANGUAGE 1-2 UNITS

-Prerequisite: Intdis 106.
-Lecture: .5-1 hour per week
+Prerequisite: INTDIS 106.
+Lecture: .5-1 hour per week Laboratory: 1.5-3 hours per week

-Intensive study of sign language for special purposes, with emphasis on learning basic vocabulary of 500 signs which will aid in communicating with deaf people in particular job settings.
+Intensive study of sign language for special purposes, with emphasis on learning a basic vocabulary of 500 signs which will aid in communicating with deaf people in particular job settings.
 The specific area of study will vary each semester.
 Lectures will focus on the psychological and sociological problems the deaf must face in the particular area of study.
-Areas of study: law/court probation; law enforcement/fire control; medical/health services; business/office: social work and related areas.
+Areas of study: law/court probation; law enforcement/fire control; medical/health services; business/office; social work and related areas.